Specific Program Capabilities

 Setting up the program

-3. Select the client you want to add the SBT program to
+5. Select the client you would like to add the SBT program to from the drop down menu.

-4. The template (program, session, prompt-level template and workflow) will be installed to your client
+7. The template (program, session, instructions, professional guide, prompt-level template and workflow) will be installed to your client.

 Running an SBT session